amrogamea/EDAs/README.md

 Correlation matrices and pairplots were used to identify relationships between numerical features.
 Visualizations

-## Here are some key visualizations from the EDA:

-Distribution of Features:
-Correlation Heatmap:
-Scatter Plot:
-Tools and Libraries Used
+## Tools and Libraries Used

-## The following tools and Python libraries were used for the analysis:
+The following tools and Python libraries were used for the analysis:

 Pandas for data manipulation.
 NumPy for numerical computations.